Sensex reclaims 50K-mark, auto stocks shine

-New Delhi, March 2 (IANS) India's benchmark equity index S&P BSE Sensex on Tuesday reclaimed the 50,000 points-mark on the back of healthy buying in automobile and IT counters.
+New Delhi: India's benchmark equity index S&P BSE Sensex on Tuesday reclaimed the 50,000 points-mark on the back of healthy buying in automobile and IT counters.

 Accordingly, after recovering from the sell-off seen in the morning the two indices closed higher for the second consecutive day.